CarlosEOL/ICG-Tutorial/README.md

 A hexagonal effect for the force shield effect created using 1 main shader and a sub-shader.

-First, a 2D texture is needed
+First, a hexagon 2D texture is needed to create the base of tiling.
+Then

 <p align="center">
   <img src="https://user-images.githubusercontent.com/74547522/217306205-02ce68c3-c882-4ee3-8656-b65cc385b4be.png" />